shibampokerail/InventoryManagementSystem/README.md

 A responsive dashboard for U&I services at Truman State University for managing inventory, tracking reports, and monitoring recent activity.
-It is built with **Next.js**, **React**, and **Tailwind CSS**, and this project provides a modern and user-friendly interface for inventory management.
+It is built with **Next.js**, **React**, and **Tailwind CSS**, and this project provide a modern and user-friendly interface for inventory management.

 ---